Carinaaa/Spotify-Playlist/README.md

 🎧 The Ultimate [2000's Playlist](https://open.spotify.com/playlist/6wWH3ogDWQkpi8RJqRX93S) in Spotify.

-📰 AI-Powered Article [Medium-style]() to show-case the code.
+📰 AI-Powered Documentation to show-case the code.

 ## Next Moves:

 - Have an aesthetic interface using ⚛️ ReactJS
-- Create a requirements file for downloading the project
-- ...

 ## How to Try It 🌟 TBD 🌟
+NOT TESTED YET
 1. Clone the repo.

-2. Install dependencies.
-(TBD)
+2. Install dependencies for Spotify App (see [AI-Doc](https://github.com/Carinaaa/Spotify-Playlist-AI-UseCase/blob/main/openai_docs_generator/README.md))

-3. TBD - based on version and automatization level
+3. Install dependencies for OpenAI.
+Should I ask the model to documents its self? 😅

+4. TBD: Check paths since I moved around in new folders....

 ## Disclaimer: